Join the cause

 The National Alzheimer's Project Act (NAPA) was signed into law by President Obama on January 4, 2011.
 Individuals with Alzheimer's disease are often largely dependent on government-funded healthcare programs; therefore a plan that builds in the needs of people with Alzheimer's disease in mind has the potential to not only lower costs, but to allow for a higher standard of care.
 NAPA requires the creation of a National Strategic Plan to address Alzheimer's disease and the coordination of efforts to combat it across the federal government.
 In 2011, over 130 input sessions were held across the nation with over 3,000 Americans sharing what they felt should be included in a National Alzheimer's disease plan.
 On May 15, 2012, the U.S. Department of Health and Human Services released the final version of the National Plan to Address Alzheimer’s Disease.
 This historic achievement outlines the goal of effectively preventing Alzheimer’s disease by 2025.
 Click here to view the final National Alzheimer’s Plan (PDF).

 HOPE for Alzheimer's Act

 The Health Outcome, Planning, and Education (HOPE) for Alzheimer's Act (S. 709/H.R.
-1507), reintroduced into Congress on April 11, 2013, focuses on the three key areas of diagnosis, care planning services, and medical record documentation.
+1507), reintroduced into Congress in 2014, focuses on the three key areas of diagnosis, care planning services, and medical record documentation.
 At the 2013 Advocacy Forum, advocates from around the country asked their elected officials to sign on as a cosponsor for the HOPE for Alzheimer's Act.
 For more information on the HOPE for Alzheimer's Act, read the HOPE Fact Sheet (PDF).

 Back to top